silentstranger5/blog/content/posts/json/json-parser.md

 - It is easy to read and write
 - It is easy to parse and construct

 I often hear that JSON is a quite simple format, and parsing it is not hard.
-In a recent series of posts, I already tackled parsing OBJ files.
+In the recent series of posts, I already tackled parsing OBJ files.
 So, I became genuinely curious whether it's possible to write a JSON parser from scratch.

 Before I started to do it, I thought that it was quite a daunting task.
 I couldn't even think about where to start.
 You may ask me: "What is so difficult about it?
-You already implemented a parser for another file format?"
+You already implemented a parser for another file format."
 The problem is that JSON syntax is much less rigorous compared to OBJ.
 All lines in OBJ file **must** have this format per specification:

 ```
 key value1 value2 ... valuen